reportportal/kubernetes/reportportal/README.md

 ```bash
 helm install my-release --set uat.superadminInitPasswd.password="MyPassword" reportportal/reportportal
 ```
-> **Note:** upon the initial installation and the first login of the SuperAdmin, they will be required to create a unique initial password, distinct from the default password provided in the ReportPortal installation documentation.
+> **Note:** Upon the initial installation and the first login of the SuperAdmin, they will be required to create a unique initial password, distinct from the default password provided in the ReportPortal installation documentation.
 Failure to do so will result in the Auth service not starting

 ## Uninstalling the Chart